|Quick Facts: Waiters and Waitresses|

 Waiters and waitresses work in restaurants, bars, hotels, and other food-serving and drinking establishments.
 Work schedules include early mornings, late evenings, weekends, and holidays.
-About 1 in 2 worked part time in 2014.
+Many work part time.
 During busy hours, they may be under pressure to serve customers quickly and efficiently.

-Most waiter and waitress jobs are entry level, and workers learn their skills on the job.
+Most waiters and waitresses learn on the job.
 No formal education is required.

-Employment of waiters and waitresses is projected to grow 3 percent from 2014 to 2024, slower than the average for all occupations.
-Job opportunities are expected to be very good because of the many workers who leave their jobs each year.
-Candidates seeking employment at upscale restaurants could face strong competition for jobs.
+Employment of waiters and waitresses is projected to grow 6 percent from 2018 to 2028, about as fast as the average for all occupations.
+Job prospects are expected to be very good because of the many workers who leave their jobs each year.
+Candidates seeking employment at upscale restaurants may face strong competition for jobs.

 Explore resources for employment and wages by state and area for waiters and waitresses.